hardin47/website/Math158/Notes/05b-smooth.md

 #### degrees of freedom {-}

-Note that we can fit the model based on placing the knots or based on the number of knots (specified by degrees of freedom which places df-1 internal knots).
-Consider the following call to our model.
-Note that there are at least three different ways to think about "degrees of freedom."
+Note that we can fit the model based on placing the knots or based on the number of knots (specified by degrees of freedom which places `df-1` internal knots).
+The number of knots will be `df-1`.

-* `df` = the number in the argument of the function.
-Here the number is 6 = # coefficients - 1 = # "explanatory variables"
-* df as defined in your text = the number of explanatory variables you are estimating.
-Note that @ISL generally defines $p$ as the number of explanatory variables, @kutner defines $p$ to be the number of parameters.
-* The remaining degrees of freedom (n - # coefficients).
-Here that number is 349 - 7 = 342.
-(This last version of "df" is how we are used to thinking about degrees of freedom -- how much information do you have to estimate variability?)
-* Also note that the `knots` argument overrides the `df` argument.